vvvv/betadocs/Wiki/Using vvvv/Patching/Subpatches.md

 A subpatch can include an instance of another subpatch which in turn can include an instance of another subpatch and so on.
 There is no limit to this encapsulation.

 ### Recursion
 A subpatch can not include an instance of itself! vvvv will not allow you to patch such a recursion.
 Many recursive algorithms can be solved in an alternative way.
-See [Spread Sinks](TODO INTERNALLINK:spread-sinks) for a hint or look into programming your own [plugin](TODO INTERNALLINK:plugins) in c# to solve such a particular problem.
+See [Spectral Operations](xref:81251c9c-350f-462d-9d61-6d81a6896ad9) for a hint or look into programming your own [plugin](xref:766d8ac2-5145-417d-b2df-37d24e3b2b6f) in c# to solve such a particular problem.